...

 Some people may be concerned about their ability to afford the services of a solicitor.
 However, all of our solicitors work on a No Win No Fee basis.
 So, how does an agreement like this work?

-When working with a No Win No Fee solicitor, you are only required to pay them if you are successful in your claim.
-Their payment is then taken from your settlement.
+When working with a No Win No Fee solicitor, you are only required to pay them for their services if you are successful in your claim.
+Their payment is known as a success fee and is taken from your compensation.
 The percentage that they take is capped by law.

-If you do not succeed in being awarded compensation, then you aren’t required to pay them anything.
-There are no upfront costs or hidden fees to consider either.
+If you do not succeed, then you aren’t required to pay any solicitor fees at all.
+There are also no upfront or ongoing solicitor fees to consider, either.

 Quick Links